securing-cloud-applications/crypto-hash/README.md

 Run the applications in the following order.

-* run warehouse to generate the `data/refunds.json` and `data/refunds.json.sha256`
+* run `com.example.warehouse.WarehouseApplicationTests` to generate the `data/refunds.json` and `data/refunds.json.sha256`
-* run payments to read the `data/refunds.json` and verify its integrity
+* run `com.example.payments.PaymentsApplicationTests` to read the `data/refunds.json` and verify its integrity
 * edit `data/refunds.json` to simulate corruption. you can add a newline at the end of the file.
-* run payments to get a data corruption exception
+* run `com.example.payments.PaymentsApplicationTests` to get a data corruption exception

 ## interesting files to look at